autonity/docs.autonity.org/content/docs/concepts/oracle-network/_index.md

 ### Oracle prerequisites

-To operate as a validator node the operator must operate Autonity [oracle server](/concepts/oracle/) software as an adjunct to its Autonity [full node](/concepts/client/) software.
+To operate as a validator node the operator must operate Autonity [oracle server](/concepts/oracle-server/) software as an adjunct to its Autonity [full node](/concepts/client/) software.

 Prerequisites for participating in the oracle network as a validator node operator are:

-- An Autonity Go Client full node installation, joined to an Autonity network.
+- An [Autonity Go Client](/concepts/client/) full node installation, joined to an Autonity network.
-- An Autonity Oracle Server installation, configured to connect to your full node installation and external data source providers via plugin adaptors.
+- An [Autonity Oracle Server](/concepts/oracle-server/) installation, configured to connect to your full node and external price data sources via plugin adaptors.
 - Plugin adaptors for connecting to external data provider sources to retrieve price data for the currency pairs required for your node's connected Autonity network.

-## Oracle protocol

-### Median price computation

-The Autonity Oracle Contract manages the computation of median price data for currency pair price reports submitted by validator-operated oracle servers.

-### Voting rounds

-Oracle voters
-Voting Rounds

-### Voter selection

-By oracle protocol
-In sync with consensus committee changes

-### Commit and reveal

-Commit and reveal protocol

-### Currency pair management
-Set at genesis config
-Symbols - get, current
-Symbols - set, change
-Symbols - when change applied

 ## Oracle identity, accounts and keypairs
 The oracle server makes use of a single account and private/public [key pair](/glossary/#key-pair) for oracle identity, oracle protocol participation, and cryptographic security.